An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Discussions

 \subsection{Implications}

-\textbf{To Software Practitioner:} Although Kotlin and Java can interact smoothly at the code level, common interaction mistakes still exist that may not be captured by modern IDEs.
-The identified categories of interaction mistakes and their fixing strategies can serve as a valuable reference, complementing the Kotlin-Java interoperability guide from Android~\cite{android-kotlin-java-interop}.
+\textbf{To Software Practitioner and IDE developers:} Although Kotlin and Java can interact smoothly at the code level, common interaction issues still exist that may not be captured by modern IDEs.
+The identified categories of interaction issues and their fixing strategies can serve as a valuable reference, complementing the Kotlin-Java interoperability guide from Android~\cite{android-kotlin-java-interop}.
+IDE developers can also consider to incorporate more static Kotlin-Java checks to warn the Kotlin-Java interaction risk.
+Furthermore, based on our observations of Kotlin–Java problematic interaction issues, we submitted a PR (see the \href{https://github.com/JetBrains/kotlin-web-site/pull/4754\#issuecomment-3351136668}{link}) to the official Kotlin documentation, adding a warning about casting Java types to Kotlin, which can help developers migrating from Java to Kotlin avoid such errors.
+Although the PR was not merged in its initial form due to a need for more comprehensive context and refinements discussed during the code review thread, the core findings were validated by the official Kotlin team.
+Consequently, they explicitly incorporated partial documentation updates regarding safe type casting into the official Kotlin documentation guide (https://kotlinlang.org/docs/java-to-kotlin-nullability-guide.html\#casting-types-safely) based on our findings.

+Also, the fact that in most projects cross-language (CL) bugs evade detection for years proves they cannot be caught by standard compilers or localized testing.
+Developers should not rely on standard unit tests; instead, they must implement strict interface contracts, write dedicated cross-language integration tests, and mandate rigorous peer reviews for all multi-language pull requests to prevent these long-lived defects.
+Our \toolName{} can assist in detecting these issues during this process.

 \textbf{To Researchers:} Different cross-language interactions may suffer from various problems.
 Conducting empirical studies to identify problematic interactions with associated errors and maintenance costs is key to pinpointing them accurately.
 For Kotlin-Java interactions, there is a high demand for research and tools that can automatically detect and fix these issues.